 Look at the deplorable state of the America working class.
 The destruction of trade unions has left millions with work that cannot support even a marginal standard of living.
 Medical care for all is still a far off dream.
 The minimum wage hasn’t been raised in decades.
 We have an epidemic of opium addiction.
 Our standing in the world community is in a deplorable state as a result of this, and the policies we’ve followed to get there.

 The point is that we will not make progress on immigration, or racism, or sexism, or anything else unless we win back political power in America, and we can’t do that without the while middle and working class.
-That is start, obvious, political reality, and the Democratic Party seems utterly blind to it.
+That is stark, obvious, political reality, and the Democratic Party seems utterly blind to it.